Insulin Lantus to 70/30 Conversion is often recommended in individuals with high insulin requirements or sometimes because of the cost.

-Insulin 70/30 is available by different brand names.
+Insulin 70/30 is available under different brand names.
 The most commonly used insulin 70/30 contains 70% NPH insulin and 30% Human Regular Insulin.

 NPH insulin is an intermediate-acting insulin that has an onset of action between 1 and 2 hours and a duration of action of 12 hours.
 Thus, NPH insulin provides basal coverage.

-While Regular Insulin is short-acting.
-It has a duration of action of 6 – 8 hours and an onset of action of about 20 to 30 minutes.
-Humans Regular insulin provides meal coverage to control the spike in blood sugars after a meal.
+While Regular Insulin is short-acting, it has a duration of action of 6 – 8 hours and an onset of action of about 20 to 30 minutes.
+Human Regular insulin provides meal coverage to control the spike in blood sugars after a meal.

-Insulin 70/30 is also available as insulin analogs.
+Insulin 70/30 is also available as an insulin analog.
 Novomix 30 contains insulin 30% Aspart insulin as rapid-acting insulin and 70% protamine Aspart Insulin.

 Like Human Insulin, these insulins are pre-mixed in a ratio of 70/30 (70% intermediate-acting insulin and 30% rapid-acting insulin).